matloff/revisit/README.md

 or fund research projects, have been greatly concerned about lack of *reproducibility* of research.
 A study performed by one research group, with certain findings, is then attempted by another group, with different findings.

+In addition, there is a related problem, lack of *transparency*.
+In reading a paper reporting on certain research, it is often not clear exactly what procedures the authors used.

+[As reported for
+instance](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
-[As reported for instance](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) in the top journal *Nature*, the problem is considered by many to have reached crisis stage.
+in the top journal *Nature*, the problem is considered by many to have reached crisis stage.